If your company develops software for other businesses, you’ve probably thought this at some point:

 “SEO isn’t for us.”

-The Problem Isn’t SEO — It’s the Approach
+The Problem Isn’t SEO — It’s the Way It’s Applied

-In fact, it works very well for many business models.
+Generic SEO works.
+In fact, it works extremely well for many business models.

-The problem appears when that same approach is applied — without adjustments — to a company that sells:
+The problem appears when that same approach is applied to a company that sells:

 - Complex services